Key functionality from a customer perspective

 The self-service portal in a CIAM solution is the single application to view/update his/her profile, manage consents given to third party applications, reset password, manage credentials, manage preferences, and so on.

-So not only it should be easy for a customer to maintain its own identity data, but also provide him with a high level of trust that his privacy is protected and enforced.
+So not only it should be easy for a customer to maintain his own identity data, but also provide him with a high level of trust that his privacy is protected and enforced.

 What does TrustBuilder offer as CIAM solution?